 Last Thursday my friend and I were trading shots on the badminton court at a local gym.
-He lobbed a high one to me and I tried to smash it down his throat.
+He lobbed a high one at me and I tried to smash it down his throat.
 Instead, when I swung, my racket flew out of my hand, smashed him in the face, and we spent the rest of the night at the hospital.
 I guess since he didn’t finish I technically won the round.

 Actually, that never happened.
 Do you know why?